lxRbckl/Project-Comperio/README.md

 ## Project Comperio
-> Conceptualize instagram followers and their relationship to one another.
+> Conceptualize Instagram followers and their relationship to one another.
 Spring 2020.

 ### Installation
 ```